2019 Grasshopper Entrepreneur Scholarship

 Are you a student interested in Artificial Intelligence?
 If so, visit the Bold360 Artificial Intelligence Scholarship to learn more about a $6,000 scholarship opportunity!

 Are you a student pursuing a college or graduate degree in a STEM field?
 If so, visit the LastPass STEM Scholarship to learn about and apply to this $12,000 opportunity.

 Terms & Conditions

-By submitting an entry to the Grasshopper Entrepreneur Scholarship, you transfer all rights and ownership of submitted content to Grasshopper, regardless of whether your entry is selected as a winner.
-Grasshopper reserves the right to publish submitted work at the conclusion of the entry period in any manner Grasshopper deems appropriate.
+By submitting an entry to the Scholarship, you transfer all rights and ownership of submitted content to LogMeIn, regardless of whether your entry is selected as a winner.
+LogMeIn reserves the right to publish submitted work at the conclusion of the entry period in any manner LogMeIn deems appropriate.

 No purchase necessary for entry or winning.